iagoleal/iagoleal.github.io/content/posts/cuts.md

 Then, from the supporting hyperplane theorem, for any $x_0$, there is an affine function supporting $\epi(f)$ at $(x_0, f(x_0))$.
-Since the tangent to a graph is non-vertical, the last component of this graph cannot be zero and we can assume without loss of generality that it equals $1$.
+Since the tangent to a graph is non-vertical, the last component of this graph cannot be zero, and we can assume without loss of generality that it equals $1$.
 Then,